CITY · ZHEJIANG

 Major port city in Zhejiang on the East China Sea.
 The deepwater port at Beilun handles the largest container volume in China; the historic core preserves Tianyi Pavilion library and Ming-Qing merchant streets.

-Ningbo is one of China's oldest continuously-operating ports — the Yongjiang River outlet to the East China Sea has been a trading harbour since the Tang dynasty.
-The current Beilun deepwater port is the world's third-largest by container volume, but the city's historic identity rests on something subtler: Tianyi Pavilion, founded 1561, is the oldest surviving private library building in Asia, and the Tianyi Pavilion Museum complex around it preserves Ming-Qing scholarly architecture.
+Ningbo is one of China's oldest continuously-operating ports — the Yongjiang River outlet to the East China Sea has been a trading harbour since the Tang dynasty, and the city was one of the principal ports of Song-era overseas trade.
+The current Beilun deepwater port is among the world's largest by container volume, but the city's historic identity rests on something subtler: Tianyi Pavilion, founded in 1561 by the bureaucrat Fan Qin and still holding his original collection across five centuries, is the oldest surviving private library building in Asia, and the museum complex around it preserves a sequence of Ming-Qing scholarly garden architecture.

 What to see